 Findings presented in this study by the TRACE Rehab project are valuable to Jordanian decision-makers to help the project promote the use of treated biosolid as fertilizers and soil conditioners.
 The Agriculture and Extension Services in the Jordanian Agriculture Ministry are encouraged to demonstrate a model experimental farm that could be an excellent opportunity for the agro-pastoral communities to see the benefits of treated biosolids in agriculture; Dr. Dhehibi asserts.

-Ms. Mira Haddad from ICARDA also supplements Dr. Dhehibi’s statement by mentioning that legal regulations under the Ministry of Agriculture do not allow the use of biosolids in rangeland, while in contrast, the Ministry of Water and Irrigation allows the use of biosolids restricted to specific quantities and quality, as this ministry is in fact the responsible authority of all wastewater treatment plants (WWTPs) and biosolid treated types in Jordan.
+Ms. Mira Haddad from ICARDA also supplements Dr. Dhehibi’s statement, by mentioning that legal regulations under the Ministry of Agriculture do not allow the use of biosolids in rangeland, while in contrast, the Ministry of Water and Irrigation allows the use of biosolids restricted to specific quantities and quality, as this Ministry is in fact the responsible authority for all wastewater treatment plants (WWTPs) and biosolid treated types in Jordan.
 Ms. Haddad concluded that the Water Authority Law No. 18 for 1988 states that the Water Authority of Jordan (WAJ) assumes all responsibilities and authorities related to water and wastewater in Jordan.
 WAJ's mandate also includes the management of WWTPs and hence any product of WWTPs.
 However, the Law does not include any explicit provisions regulating the means of sludge disposal and/or biosolids' production for disposal or reuse.

 Dr. Dhehibi and Dr. Al Hiary confirmed that non-governmental stakeholders play a role in ensuring new legislation.
 After accumulating scientific-based justifications, the next step will be a stakeholders’ meeting bringing together governmental and non-governmental institutions to present their evidence and convince policymakers after thoroughly implemented research.
-So far, there have been 5 research projects on biosolids conducted in Jordan by ICARDA (see the end of story), including one with GIZ in which they are working on a business model to call for a meeting with other stakeholders to examine results.
+So far, there have been 5 research projects on biosolids conducted in Jordan by ICARDA (see the end of story), including one with GIZ, in which they are working on a business model to call for a meeting with other stakeholders to examine results.
 Later, and quoting Dr. Dhehibi: “to inform the government about the methodology used in developing these reports where scientific evidence is vital to translate any policy plan into law”.

 Promoting the use of biosolids

-The report defines that biosolids can be promoted by launching awareness programs regarding their benefits and making their use more acceptable by farmers.
+The report defines that biosolids can be promoted by launching awareness programmes regarding their benefits and making their use more acceptable by farmers.
 Their acceptance can be gained by improving their perceptions of biosolids’ land application, which can be ensured by holding training workshops and conducting surveys about the efficient application of treated biosolids.

-Furthermore, the role of scientific research in providing evidence that biosolids compost will be used to make the land fertile is crucial to convince Jordanian lawmakers of the usefulness of biosolids, later to be translated into law.
+Furthermore, the role of scientific research in providing evidence that biosolids compost will be used to make the land fertile, is crucial to convince Jordanian lawmakers of the usefulness of biosolids, later to be translated into law.
 This effort can only be achieved by continuous scientific research and the participation of different key stakeholders.

 You can read more about this study here and acquire more information on different reports prepared by the project Tracing Soil Amendment Impacts of Processed Wastewater Sludge on the Rehabilitation of Jordan’s Agro-pastoral Areas (TRACE Rehab) in Jordan here.